MyraWang0406/verification-collapse-hcare2026/README.md

 # Verification Collapse in AI-Assisted Requirements Decisions

-Supplementary artifacts for the HCARE 2026 position paper:
+Supplementary artifacts for an HCARE 2026 submission:

 **Verification Collapse in AI-Assisted Requirements Decisions: Toward Human-Centered Decision Traceability**

-This repository contains lightweight, anonymized materials that make the paper's proposed mechanism and workflow easier to inspect, reproduce, and extend.
+This repository contains lightweight, anonymized materials that make the proposed mechanism and workflow easier to inspect and run.

 ## What this repository contains